-From a statutory perspective, the Employment Act states that a written "Statement of Employment" shall be given to the employee not later than one week after an employee begins employment with an employer.
-The Statement of Employment should contain various particulars of the employment relationship, including but not limited to the job title, brief description of the work to be conducted, salary details, hours of work/holiday, notice and probationary period.
+From a statutory perspective, the Employment Act provides that a written "Statement of Employment" shall be given to the employee no later than one week after an employee commences employment with an employer.
+The Statement of Employment should contain various particulars of the employment relationship, including but not limited to the job title, brief description of the work to be conducted, salary details, hours of work/holiday, entitlement to rest days and meal breaks, entitlement to overtime, date of issue and expiry of work permit, notice and probationary period, the existence of the employee's written policy against bullying and sexual harassment and how the policy can be accessed.